ppy/osu-wiki/news/2014-11-28-official-osu-fanart-contest-5-begins.md

 - Artists should use the custom templates provided: [PSD template](https://dl.dropboxusercontent.com/u/16332218/osu%21%20Title%20Screen%202732x1536.psd) / [PNG template](https://dl.dropboxusercontent.com/u/16332218/osu%21%20Title%20Screen%202732x1536.png) Note: these templates are to be used as a guide - but don't leave the pink circle in your final artwork ;)
 - Artwork must fit theme.
 In this case, it must be **Christmas-themed** osu! artwork specifically designed for use on the osu! title screen.
 - Everything in your image must be your own work!
-Don't steal anyone's art, and please don't “trace” anything either.
+Don't steal anyone's art, and please don't "trace" anything either.
 Make your own pose.
 - Don't include any copyrighted characters from outside of osu!
 Including your own original characters alongside osu! characters is fine.
 - Images must be G-rated and safe-for-work.
 - Images must meet the size requirements (at least 1366x768, or higher.
-Note: “2732x1536 is optimal)
+Note: "2732x1536 is optimal)

 ## Deadline